 - Once the paint stripper has had time to set in, suit up in your safety gear once more.
 For this step you will need a plastic paint stripping tool, which looks like a mixture of a putty knife and a mini-shovel.
 Check your stripping tool before you use it to make sure the scraping edge is smooth, with no bumps or bent edges.

 - Using the stripping tool, firmly scrape along the wood and you will see the varnish come up very easily.

-- *NOTE* Do not scrape too hard and apply even pressure across the scraper.
-You might gouge the wood and cause extra scratches that you’ll need to sand out later (I did this by accident along one side of my table, didn’t notice until after I had done the whole side.)
+- Do not scrape too hard.
+Apply even pressure across the scraper.
+If you don't, you might gouge the wood and cause extra scratches that you’ll need to sand out later (I did this by accident along one side of my table, didn’t notice until after I had done the whole side.)

 - For really bad trouble spots, spray more paint stripper on when you are finished stripping the table and let it sit for a while more.
 Then come back and scrape the table until as much as you can get off is gone.

 - As you are scraping, make sure to pick up any clumps of old stain off your drop cloth and put them in the trash can so you don't step on them.
 I made the mistake of not doing it soon enough, and I stepped on a large piece of old stain and stripper.
-IT MELTED THE RUBBER OFF THE BOTTOM OF MY SHOE, GUYS.
-Seriously - make sure to clean up after yourself!
+It melted the rubber off of my shoe, guys Seriously, make sure to clean up after yourself!

 Step 6: Apply the Afterwash and Scrub....Hard

 - Once you have as much of the old stain/varnish off the table as you can, here comes the satisfying part where you get to take off most of the spots that are left over from the stripping.
 You will need what is called “after wash.”
 It is reminds me of industrial strength nail polish remover, and smells like it too.